guillebot/openhab-sucks/README.md

 - Test for stability in general.
 Monitor memory usage.
 - (mine) Apply some logic with presence and automate ecovacs run daily.
 - Add control buttons on OpenHAB sitemap.

+# Contact

+Feel free to send push requests or drop me a line at: gschimmel at gmail dot com.